github/developer.github.com/content/v3/orgs/hooks.md

 ## Scopes & Restrictions

 All actions against organization webhooks require the authenticated user to be an admin of the organization being managed.
-Additionally, OAuth tokens require the "admin:org_hook" [scope](/v3/oauth/#scopes).
+Additionally, OAuth tokens require the `admin:org_hook` [scope](/v3/oauth/#scopes).

 In order to protect sensitive data which may be present in webhook configurations, we also enforce the following access control rules: